GTechXTeam/EdgeGenAI-Mastermind-Hackathon/README.md

 # Mastermind Hackathon

-This github repository will serve as your central location for your team to Ideate, collaborate and document your progress during the Code Innovate event.
-Please review the information below in order to get a better understanding of how we will leverage github during our event.
+This GitHub repository will serve as your central location for your team to Ideate, collaborate and document your progress during the Mastermind Hackathon.
+Please review the information below to get a better understanding of how we will leverage GitHub during our event.

 ## [Click here for How To's](howtosEdit.md)
-Add how to's link in the paranthesis above and delete this line
+Add how to's link in the parenthesis above and delete this line

 ## Lightning Talks Content
 - [Oracle Brand Cloud Architecture Icon Collection](Oracle_Brand_Cloud_Architecture_Icon_Collection.pptx)